How to claim back tax from HMRC?

 For further information on reclaiming a tax refund, it’s well worth spending some time online.
 Just visit the search engine of your choice and search on ‘tax refund’.

-If you’re concerned about making the most of your money and staying on top of all your payments to councils, landlords, lenders, etc., the thinkmoney Personal Account could help you do that.
+If you’re concerned about making the most of your money and staying on top of all your payments to councils, landlords, lenders, etc., the thinkmoney Managed Current Account could help you do that.
 As an alternative to a bank account, it separates your money, putting it into two accounts: one for your essential costs and one for your ‘spending money’.
 You can find more on how the account works here.